iandinwoodie/pdbs-study-3/data/README.md

 Each row represents a complete entry (i.e., both event 1 and event 2 responses) for a single dog.
 Incomplete entries were dropped from the data set.

+## Manually Cleaned Data

+Due to the flexibility afforded by text entry fields, particularly those related to medication, it was necessary to produce a manually cleaned data set (`manually-cleaned.csv`).
+For example, for a certain medication one user may have provided `{dosage: "10mg", frequency: "1/2 tablet 2x per day"}` while the expected format for such a response was `{dosage: "5", frequency: "2"}`.
+Therefore, certain columns of the data were manually cleaned by researchers working on the study to ensure appropriate coding of responses.